Earl monroe 800x445

 Recent Comments

-1. about 2 months ago on Pearls Before Swine
+1. 8 days ago on Pearls Before Swine

 -Lyndon “Duke” Hanson and George Boedecker Jr. to Scott Seamans